DanielLucier/CYBER8420-SemesterProject/misc/pages/ThreatModels.md

 &emsp;<a href="http://www.keycloak.org/docs/3.3/server_admin/topics/threat.html">Section 3.19, Threat Model Mitigation,</a> of Keycloak's documentation discusses possible security vulnerabilities that could be encountered by any authentication server and provides mitigation strategies to address the vulnerabilities.
 According to <a href = "http://www.keycloak.org/docs/3.3/server_admin/topics/threat/csrf.html">the CSRF section</a>, a possible CSRF vulnerability is identified, and a mitigation strategy is provided:

 &emsp;&emsp;"The only part of Keycloak that really falls into CSRF is the user account management pages.
 To mitigate this Keycloak
-<br />&emsp;&emsp; sets a state cookie and also embeds the value of this state cookie within hidden form fields or query parameters in action
+<br />&emsp;&emsp; sets a state cookie and also embeds the value of this state cookie within hidden form fields or query parameters in <br />&emsp;&emsp; action links.
+This query or form parameter is checked against the state cookie to verify that the call was made by the
-<br />&emsp;&emsp; links.
-This query or form parameter is checked against the state cookie to verify that the call was made by the user."
+<br />&emsp;&emsp;user."